Imagine for a moment you’re the founder of an early stage technology company.

 What Are The Responsibilities Of A Company Toward An Employee vs. Contractor?

-Companies employing an employee are responsible for all of the items listed in the previous section.
-For example, they need to ensure the correct tax withholdings and deductions (e.g. EI, CPP, FICA, Medicare) are made when the employee gets paid.
+Companies at choose to hire an employee are responsible for all of the items listed in the previous section.
+For example, they need to ensure the correct tax withholdings and deductions (e.g. EI, CPP, FICA, Medicare tax) are made when the employee gets paid.

-A company will not do this for a self-employed contractor.
+A company will not do this for a self-employed worker.
 It’s the contractor’s responsibility to pay the appropriate taxes and ensure they have appropriate medical and workers’ compensation coverage.

 Similarly, employment and labor laws, such as Canada Federal Labour Standards and the US Fair Labor Standards Act, do not apply to independent contractors, but they do apply to employees.
 These laws govern everything from hiring and termination practices to working hours and vacations.